GSA/gsa-icam-card-builder/README.md

 to a PIV card.
 It may be necessary to precede the object files with a container- specific TLV as described in SP 800-73-4's data model.
-This system does not current supply a method for doing this if your card data populator doesn't handle if for you.
+This system does not current supply a method for doing this if your card data populator doesn't handle it for you.

-This project consists of two main processes:
+This project consists of several related functions:

   1. Create certificates to encode on ICAM Test cards
   2. Adjust and sign CHUID, CBEFF, and Security Object containers to comply with SP 800-73-4
+  3. Utilities to check and set card retry counters
+  4. Encode PIV and PIV-I test cards with default or user-supplied data objects and certificates

+As of 3/1/2019, (4) above is in development and is not displayed on the GSA ICAM Card Builder GUI.

 ## Certificate Generation
 The `certutils` directory contains a bash script, `mkcert.sh` that uses command